JetBrains/intellij-sdk-docs/basics/action_system.md

 ## Building UI from Actions

-If a plugin needs to include a toolbar or popup menu built from a group of actions in its own user interface, that can be accomplished through the [`ActionPopupMenu`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`ActionToolbar`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java) classes.
-These objects can be created through calls to `ActionManager.createActionPopupMenu` and `ActionManager.createActionToolbar`.
-To get a Swing component from such an object, simply call the getComponent() method.
+If a plugin needs to include a toolbar or popup menu built from a group of actions in its own user interface, that can be accomplished through [`com.intellij.openapi.actionSystem.ActionPopupMenu`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`com.intellij.openapi.actionSystem.ActionToolbar`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java).
+These objects can be created through calls to `ActionManager.createActionPopupMenu()` and `ActionManager.createActionToolbar()`.
+To get a Swing component from such an object, simply call the respective `getComponent()` method.

 If your action toolbar is attached to a specific component (for example, a panel in a tool window), you usually need to call `ActionToolbar.setTargetComponent()` and pass the instance of the related component as a parameter.
 This ensures that the state of the toolbar buttons depends on the state of the related component, and not on the current focus location within the IDE frame.